carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-dangling-handle.rst

 misc-dangling-handle
 ====================

-Detect dangling references in value handlers like ``std::experimental::string_view``.
+Detect dangling references in value handles like ``std::experimental::string_view``.
-These dangling references can come from constructing handles from temporary values, where the temporary is destroyed soon after the handle is created.
+These dangling references can be a result of constructing handles from temporary values, where the temporary is destroyed soon after the handle is created.

-By default only ``std::experimental::basic_string_view`` is considered.
-This list can be modified by passing a `;` separated list of class names using the HandleClasses option.

 Examples: